 Planning an individual’s return to work after illness with Covid-19

-It is likely that all businesses, irrespective of their activities, have some staff who will have contracted the virus at some time during the Covid-19 pandemic.
+It is likely that all businesses, irrespective of their activities, have some staff who will have contracted the Covid-19 virus at some time during the pandemic and some may still be living with Long Covid .
 Moving towards ‘the new normal’, occupational safety and health (OSH) professionals have a valuable role to play in planning and supporting workers’ return to work.
 Specifically, they have the skills and experience that enable them to take the lead in implementing a 4-point plan, as follows:

 4-point action plan